-Our tomato achaar, a 2016 Good Food Awards winner, is a condiment made with locally-grown tomatoes, tamarind, a mix of Indian spices, red chili powder, unrefined cane sugar and sesame oil.
+Our tomato achaar, a 2016 Good Food Awards winner and a 2018 Frontburner Competition winner, is a condiment made with locally-grown tomatoes, tamarind, a mix of Indian spices, red chili powder, unrefined cane sugar and sesame oil.
 It has a savory, spicy and tangy flavor.

 Traditionally it's eaten with rice, curry, dal and yogurt, but you can top it on most anything - eggs, sandwiches, grilled meats, noodles or even cook with it by adding it to lentils, soups, salad dressings.
 Mix it into mayo for dipping fries in or into guacamole to go with chips.

 Ingredients: locally grown tomatoes, sesame oil, expeller pressed canola oil, garlic, salt, red chili powder, tamarind, spices (black mustard seeds, fenugreek seeds, turmeric, asafetida), unrefined sugar cane.

 Free shipping on orders $50 and above.